 Siddu is similar to karijalu~karanji~gujjia~empanadas, patandea is a type of pancake and madra is a yogurt based gravy made with legumes.

 Channa Madra is a thick yogurt based curry from the Pahari region of Himachal Pradesh.
-Cooked chickpeas are cooked in in yogurt to make this gravy.
-Recipe called for raisins but I did not used.
+Cooked chickpeas are cooked in yogurt to make this gravy.
+Recipe called for raisins but I did not use.
 The spice level of the gravy was mild and the first day I served it with rice.
-The second day, I added a bit of chili powder, garam masala, water and simmered it for few minutes.
+The second day, I added some chili powder, garam masala, water and simmered it for few minutes.
 I served it with poori.
 This is an onion and garlic free recipe.

 Adapted from: Nisha Madhulika

 Total Time: 20 minutes (excludes soaking and cooking chickpeas)

 Preparation: 5 minutes (excludes soaking and cooking chickpeas)